vetras/ts-express-decorators-wiki/Class:-ServerLoader.md

 These hooks are as follows :

+* `constructor`: On this phase nothing is constructed.
+Express app isn't created.
-* `$onInit`: This method is called when the server starting his lifecycle,
+* `$onInit`: Called when the server starting his lifecycle.
+Is good place to initialize Database connection,
-* `$onMountingMiddlewares`: Configure all express middleware on this phase,
+* `$onMountingMiddlewares`: Called when Express app is created.
+You can configure all express middlewares on this phase,
 * `$onReady`: Called when httpServer and/or httpsServer are ready,
 * `$onAuth`: Called when an Endpoint require an authentification strategy before access to the endpoint method,
 * `$onError`: Called when an error is intercepted by Express or TsExpressDecorators.